-Journal of Geriatric Medicine Research is a multidisciplinary, peer reviewed journal that focuses on the dispersal of research developments in the field of geriatric medicine research and clinical care.
-Geriatric medicine research refers to the advancements pertaining to the diagnosis, treatment and management of diseases as well as patho-physiological conditions associated with old age, such as arthritis, renal impairment, urinary incontinence, cognitive conditions, chronic pain of joints and bones, neurological diseases, impairment of sight and hearing, Alzheimer’s diseases, sleep problems, rapid weight loss, cataracts, delirium and dementia.
-The journal publishes manuscripts regarding developments in the field of gerontological research focused on the innovation of highly efficient therapeutic practices in the treatment of chronic diseases such as cancer, cardiovascular diseases and diabetes as well as management of oral health issues, degrading bone density, sleep problems and cognitive problems.
+Journal of Geriatric Research is a peer-reviewed, multidisciplinary journal that focuses on dispersing new advances in geriatric science and clinical care.
+Journal of Geriatric Research focuses on fields such as ageing, geriatric anesthesia, neuroscience, neurology, rehabilitation, and geriatric oncology & care management rheumatology.
+Geriatric Research also pertains to advancement in diagnosis, treatment as well as patho-physiological conditions associated with old age, such as arthritis, renal impairment, urinary incontinence, cognitive conditions, chronic pain of joints and bones, neurological diseases, impairment of sight and hearing, Alzheimer’s diseases, sleep problems, rapid weight loss, cataracts, delirium and dementia.
+The journal publishes manuscripts regarding developments in the field of gerontological research focused on the innovation of highly efficient therapeutic practices.

-submit manusript at http://www.editorialmanager.com/insightjournals or send as an e-mail attachment to the Editorial Office at [email protected]
+Submit manusript as an e-mail attachment to the Editorial Office at https://www.imedpub.com/submissions/geriatric-medicine-research.html or email@example.com

 Alzheimers is a chronic neurodegenerative disease in which the death of brain cells causes memory loss and cognitive decline.
 A neurodegenerative type of dementia, the disease starts mild and gets progressively worse.
 The cause of Alzheimers disease is not properly understood.
 About 70 percent of the risk is believed to be genetic with many genes usually involved.
 Other risk factors include a history of head injuries, depression, hypertension, age and lifestyle.
 The disease process is associated with plaques and tangles in the brain.
 Alzheimers disease is usually diagnosed based on the persons medical history, history from relatives, and behavioral observations.
 Advanced medical imaging with computed tomography (CT) or magnetic resonance imaging (MRI), and with single-photon emission computed tomography (SPECT) or positron emission tomography (PET) can be used to help exclude other cerebral pathology or sub types of dementia.